 The high price is another reason why you should be careful when choosing your dog.
 Ask the breeder about the dog’s medical history and even if you could meet the parents of your future pet.
 A professional breeder should not consider those requests as unreasonable.
 If he does, it may be a warning sign.

-The Golden Retriever was first bred in the land of Scotland.
+The Goldens were first bred in the land of Scotland.
 It is believed that the first breeder was sir Dudley Marjoribankssir.
 The Scottish breeder bought a wavy-coated retriever from a shoemaker.
 This dog was the only one from the whole litter born with a yellow coat.
 Lord Marjoribankssir began the Golden Retriever Breed.
 His goal was to create a dog with great retrieving abilities which would help with bird hunting.
 He crossbred the wavy-coated retriever with the Tweed Water Spaniel and the Irish Setters.
 They were recognized by The American Kennel Club in 1925.

 Today, there are three main types of the Golden Retriever dog – British, American and Canadian.
 You can find British Golden Retrievers mostly in Europe and Australia.
 They have broader skulls than the other two types of Golden Retriever.
 Their coats are usually brighter than the other dogs’.
 The American Golden Retriever is less muscular.
 The Canadian type has a darker coat and stands a little taller than the British or American dogs.
 Regardless of the slight differences between these types, all Retrievers are similar in character.